TFdream/okmail/README.md

-# melon
+# Melon
-Melon is Simple JavaMail client.
+Melon is a simple JavaMail client.